 Aug 18 2020 13:32:23

 Epic vs. Apple.
-There is one aspect that always baffles me: if you don’t want to follow the platform’s rules, why do you invest in it?
+There is one aspect that always baffles me: if you do not want to follow the platform's rules, why do you invest in it?
 I would say it is opportunistic behavior, but experience tells me that it is normal behavior for a company.
 But this one is key, citing John Gruber:

 The thing is, Epic isn't just a game publisher.
 They're a platform vendor too.
 One of the core things developers want from a platform vendor is stability, in every sense of the word.
 If I were a game developer who depends on Unreal Engine, I'd be irate at Epic.
 They're creating drama and eroding trust over a fight that Unreal Engine licensees aren't a part of and didn't sign up for.
 Fortnite users - especially kids - might blame Apple for Fortnite disappearing from iOS.
 But professional game developers will blame Epic if Unreal Engine updates are hindered by this.

 This was my first thought: good thing I don't use Unreal Engine.

 All Content © 2021 João Mesquita except mentioned #foundobject

 Mesquita, João (2020).
 Nó Górdio - Aug 18 2020 13:32:23.
 Retrieved from http://nogordio.com/permalink/1597757543.
 Last accessed in 27-02-2021.